West Somers Methodist Episcopal Church and Cemetery: 1910–present: Preservation and restoration

 Concern for the building did not end there and then.
 In 1989 another local architect who evaluated the church's condition recommended moving it off its foundation, as the existing one had seriously deteriorated, threatening the building's structural integrity.
 Two years later the building was moved to its current site, 22 ft to the south of its original location.
 Its new foundation was made of concrete blocks faced in stone to maintain the building's historic appearance.
 Another Eagle Scout repainted the exterior walls again in 1995.
 Two years afterward, when Ruth Miller Pinckney died, her estate left a bequest for the maintenance of the family plot.

 The following year, the porch columns were replaced.
 In 1999, a local couple who had just moved to Somers began exploring the town's historic sites.
 They found the West Somers church and cemetery heavily overgrown and "took pity on it."
 They once again cleared the overgrowth and did some work on the building, repainting the exterior walls and restoring its porch in 2006.
 Their research led to its listing on the National Register of Historic Places in 2011.
+The church and cemetery are owned by the Town of Somers, NY and maintained by the town's Historic Properties Board.